 These are some of the ways climate change is impacting and will impact our human rights:

 Right to life – We all have the right to life, and to live in freedom and safety.
 But climate change threatens the safety of billions of people on this planet.
 The most obvious example is through extreme weather-related events, such as storms, floods and wildfires.
-Typhoon Yolanda in the Philippines claimed the lives of nearly 10,000 people in 2013.
+In 2019, cyclones in Malawi, Mozambique and Zimbabwe killed more than 1,000 people, while Typhoon Haiyan claimed at least 6,300 lives in the Philippines in 2013.
 Heat stress is among the most deadly impacts.
 The summer heatwave in Europe in 2003 resulted in the deaths of 35,000 people.
 However, there are many other less visible ways that climate change threatens lives.
 The World Health Organization predicts that climate change will cause 250,000 deaths per year between 2030 and 2050, due to malaria, malnutrition, diarrhoea and heat stress.

 Right to health – We all have the right to enjoy the highest attainable standard of physical and mental health.
 According to the IPCC, the major health impacts of climate change will include greater risk of injury, disease and death due to more intense heatwaves and fires; increased risk of under-nutrition as a result of diminished food production in poor regions; and increased risks of food- and water-borne diseases, and vector-borne diseases.
 Children exposed to traumatic events such as natural disasters, exacerbated by climate change, can suffer from post-traumatic stress disorders.
 The health impacts of climate change demand an urgent response, with unmitigated warming threatening to undermine health systems and core global health objectives.